-Penguin Films is one of the premiere film and television production companies in South Africa, having achieved success both locally and internationally in the fields of feature film long form television drama and comedy.
+Penguin Films is a multi-generational, award-winning film and television production company in South Africa.
+We've achieved decades of success, both locally and internationally, in the fields of feature film, long form television drama and comedy.

 Meet Our Team